 To do this, we’re increasing the use of more sustainable water sources, improving water use efficiency across our operations, reusing water as much as possible, and supporting water replenishment projects for communities and the environment around the world.

-At Amazon, we’re investing in global projects to reduce the water footprint of our data centers and expand water availability in the communities where we operate.
+We’re investing in projects to reduce the water footprint of our facilities and expand water availability in the communities where we operate.

 Explore recent global progress